ReRiva/PfDA-Assignment/README.md

 To run this project locally you are going to need Python(and its packages: Numpy, Pandas, Seaborn, Scipy and MatplotLib) and Jupyter Notebook as well.
 You can gey both of Python and Jupyter by downloading [Anaconda]( https://www.anaconda.com/products/distribution).
 You may need to install/update some of the Python's packages.
 You can do that by running the following commands:
 Numpy
->pip install numpy
+'''pip install numpy'''

 Pandas
->pip install pandas
+'''pip install pandas'''

 Seaborn
->pip install seaborn
+'''pip install seaborn'''

 MatPlotLib
->pip install matplotlib
+'''pip install matplotlib'''

 Scypi
->pip install matplotlib
+'''pip install matplotlib'''